wp-plugins/woocommerce-product-sort-and-display/readme.txt

 * WYSIWYG separator style editor.
 * Set padding in px above and below the separator.

+= Mobile Responsive App style admin interface =

+Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
+This plugins features an app style admin interface with Switches and a smart interface that hides associated settings when a feature is not turned ON.

+* 100% compatible with WordPress v3.8.0 admin interface.
+* Backward compatibility to WordPress v3.5.0
+* App style admin interface.
+* Admin app interface is fully mobile and tablet responsive.

+= Lite & Pro Version Admin Interface =

+All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+Pro Version features and settings are easy to spot on the admin dashboard and on Product Category edit pages as they are inside of a Yellow border.
+The Pro Version settings are all active on the admin panels so they can be used to get a great idea of how they work and what is available BUT the settings do not save when changes are saved and hence are not applied to the front end.
+Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

 = Lite Version Support =

 As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
-Pro Version Licence holders have 'write' access to the a3rev support forum and Lifetime priority support, not from support staff but from the developers.
+We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
+Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.

 = Pro Version Upgrade =